near/docs/docs/tutorials/contracts/nfts/5-approval.md

 }
 ```

 Josh then comes along and purchases the NFT on marketplace A for 1 NEAR.
-This would take the sale down from the marketplace and clear the list of approved accounts.
+This would take the sale down from the marketplace A and clear the list of approved accounts.
 Marketplace B, however, still has the token listed for sale for 1 NEAR and has no way of knowing that the token was purchased on marketplace A by Josh.
 The new token struct would look as follows:

 ```
 Token: {